tony-allan 10 months ago

 I think this needs a vscode plugin, so I can share my code directly from vscode while other users just need a browser.

-• _flux a day ago
+• _flux 10 months ago

 I've seen Etherpad used in remote meetings for secretary purposes.